benlen10/UniCade-Licensing-Tool-GUI/README.md

 # UniCade License Generator Tool

+NOTICE: This project was moved to its own repository.
+It was originally developed in the ‘Current’ repository (Now renamed to [UniCade](https://github.com/benlen10/UniCade)) which contains the previous commits and versions.

 - This tool is used to generate unique license keys for the UniCade Windows interface as well as the mobile application
 - [Screenshots](https://github.com/benlen10/UniCade-Licensing-Tool-GUI/tree/master/Screenshots)